-23. It follows from the above that any such provision in an international agreement that is incompatible with the EU Treaties would be precluded by the EU Treaties from having any legal effect.
-This includes Article 26 of the ECT, which must be interpreted as not being applicable to disputes between a Member State and an investor of another Member State concerning an investment made by the latter in the first Member State.
+16. Similarly, the CJEU in Komstroy held explicitly that Article 26 of the ECT:

+must be interpreted as not being applicable to disputes between a Member State and an investor of another Member State concerning an investment made by the latter in the first Member State.